-Students from the Montpellier Artistic Project (MAP) association invite you to come and dissect a scene from Godard's film "Contempt" during the exceptional exhibition by artist Sylvain Fraysse at the Historic Building of the Montpellier-Nîmes Faculty of Medicine.
+Students from the Montpellier Artistic Project (MAP) invite you to join them in analyzing a scene from Godard’s film *Contempt* during the special exhibition by artist Sylvain Fraysse at the Historic Building of the Montpellier-Nîmes Faculty of Medicine.
 We met with them to discuss this unique project.

 How did this project come about?

-The "Camille " project was born in 2022, from a desire by members of the Montpellier Artistic Project to introduce new forms of art to students at the Montpellier-Nîmes Faculty of Medicine.
-The MAP's 2021-2022 board contacted the Regional Contemporary Art Fund (FRAC) with a view to creating a joint project, and this led to a collaboration with visual artist Sylvain Fraysse and Céline Mélissent, who is responsible for public relations and the dissemination of the FRAC collection.
+The“Camille” project was launched in 2022, born out of a desire among members of the Montpellier Artistic Project to introduce students at the Montpellier-Nîmes Faculty of Medicine to new forms of art.
+The 2021–2022 MAP board therefore reached out to the Regional Contemporary Art Fund (FRAC) with the aim of creating a joint project, and this led to a collaboration with visual artist Sylvain Fraysse and Céline Mélissent, who oversees public engagement and the promotion of the collection at the FRAC.

-The exhibition consists of a sensory experience of light and sound based on Jean-Luc Godard's film Le Mépris.
-The artist uses the Dissection Room in the Historic Building of the Montpellier-Nîmes Faculty of Medicine to "dissect" a scene from the film.
-In this legendary scene, the director lists the parts of the body of Camille, one of the main characters played by Brigitte Bardot, as if performing a dissection.
-Sylvain Fraysse recreates the color filters of the scene using gelatin on the windows of the dissection room and also cuts the original soundtrack of the film into 24 frequencies.
+The exhibition is a sensory experience of light and sound centered on Jean-Luc Godard’s film *Contempt *.
+The artist uses the Dissection Room in the Historic Building of the Montpellier-Nîmes Faculty of Medicine to “dissect” a scene from the film.
+In this iconic scene, the director lists the parts of Camille’s body—one of the main characters, played by Brigitte Bardot—in the manner of a dissection.
+Sylvain Fraysse recreates the scene’s color filters using gelatin sheets on the windows of the dissection room and also cuts the film’s original soundtrack into 24 frequencies.
 In this way, he dissects the very essence of the scene.

 What exactly is MAP?

-The Montpellier Artistic Project is a non-profit organization founded in August 2020 by three medical students who wanted to organize artistic activities within the faculty.
+The "Montpellier Artistic Project" is a non-profit organization established in August 2020 by three medical students who wanted to organize artistic activities within the faculty.

-Over the past three years, the MAP office has grown, and we now offer various workshops and activities across our four areas of focus: applied arts, public speaking, literary arts, and culinary arts.
-To this end, we provide equipment and introductory sessions for various artistic practices, and we also organize art competitions on our social media platforms, as well as a public speaking competition each semester.
+Over the past three years, the MAP board has expanded, and we now offer a variety of workshops and activities across our four divisions: Applied Arts, Public Speaking, Literary Arts, and Culinary Arts.
+To this end, we provide materials and introductory sessions for various artistic practices, and we also organize art contests on our social media platforms, as well as a public speaking contest each semester.

-You can find us through our mascot, a chameleon named Léon Art, on Facebook and on our Instagram account.
+You can find us through our mascot, a chameleon named Léon Art, on Facebook, as well as on our Instagram account.

-It is important to us because it allows us to bring the Faculty's historic building to life by opening a room that has never before been open to the public, and thus give the association a boost by stepping outside our usual workshops.
+It is important to us because it allows us to bring the Faculty’s historic building to life by opening a room that has never before been open to the public, and thus gives the association a boost by taking us out of our usual workshops.
 We have learned a great deal from this project and hope that students and visitors will enjoy it.
-We are also very proud to be involved in Montpellier's bid to become Capital of Culture 2028 and to be able to play a part in the dynamics of the Metropolis.
-It is a colorful experience that brings students together.
+Furthermore, we are very proud to be part of Montpellier’s bid for the 2028 Capital of Culture and to be able to contribute to the city’s cultural life.
+It is a vibrant experience that brings students together.

-We had the opportunity to work with Sylvain Fraysse and the FRAC through Céline Mélissent, who was our main contact during the development of this project.
-The project was selected to participate in Montpellier's bid to become European Capital of Culture 2028, which meant we were able to receive financial support for the exhibition.
-La TaM supported us by allowing us to put up posters at certain tram and bus stops in the city to promote the exhibition.
+We had the opportunity to work with Sylvain Fraysse and the FRAC through Céline Mélissent, who served as our primary point of contact during the development of this project.
+The project was selected to be part of Montpellier’s bid for the title of European Capital of Culture 2028, which allowed us to receive financial support for the production of the exhibition.
+The TaM supported us by allowing us to install posters at certain tram and bus stops throughout the metropolitan area to promote the exhibition.

-We also received support from the University of Montpellier (UM) through the Student Initiative Solidarity Fund (FSDIE) and the UM Arts and Culture department, notably Eléonore Szturemski, as well as the Montpellier-Nîmes Faculty of Medicine.
-We would like to extend our special thanks to Dean Isabelle Laffont and Professor Gérald Chanques for their support and logistical assistance.
+We also received support from the University of Montpellier (UM) through the Student Initiative Solidarity Fund (FSDIE) and the UM Arts and Culture Department, notably Eléonore Szturemski, as well as from the Montpellier-Nîmes Faculty of Medicine.
+We would like to extend a special thank you to Dean Isabelle Laffont and Professor Gérald Chanques for their support and logistical assistance.

 Practical information about the exhibition